Project Setup Migration

 This is a migration guide for projects that have been created in the past and do not use the project-expanders

 yet.
-New projects should use the ns-initializer
+New projects should use the NS initializer.

 The migration is described in two steps which can be implemented as two separate pull requests: